FIWARE-TMForum/Business-API-Ecosystem/roadmap.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for March 2021:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for September 2021:

-* Multiple IPDs: Support for multiple Identity Providers
-* OpenID Connect: Support for OpenID  Connect authentication
-* Manual Activation: Support customers to activate their products manually
+* Manual Activation: Support customers to activate their products manually.
 * Python 3: Support to Python3 in the Charging Backend component.
-* Node 10: Support to Node 10 in Logic Proxy component
+* Multiple Payment Gateways: Support other payment gateways than PayPal

 ## Medium term